 If these are unbroken, you can donate these to a charity shop.
 Otherwise please put these in your rubbish as they cannot be recycled.

-Old cards and paper can be re-used for making present tags or paperchains.
+Old cards and paper can be re-used for making present tags or paper chains.
 Otherwise, you can recycle them by putting them in your recycling bag, basket or bin for collection.
-Remember: metallic paper cannot be recycled - try not to buy it!
+Remember - metallic paper cannot be recycled so try not to buy it!

-All your unwanted clothing, in good or poor condition, can be taken to a SCOPE textile bin.
-See Textile recycling.
+All your unwanted clothing, in good or poor condition, can be taken to a scope textile bin.

 Most coffee cups cannot currently be recycled as they can cause problems with our sorting machines and contaminate the paper stream.
 Why not reduce the number of coffee cups you use by using a reusable coffee cup or mug.

 Most charities have a scheme where you can donate your unwanted foreign currency.

 Composting in Westminster is easy.
 Discounted composting bins are available to all Westminster residents.